 DANIEL SIMONS: Sure thing, my pleasure.

-BROOKE GLADSTONE: Daniel Simons is a professor in the Department of Psychology at the Beckman Institute for Advanced Science and Technology at the University of Illinois.
+BROOKE GLADSTONE: Daniel Simons is a professor in the Department of Psychology and the Beckman Institute for Advanced Science and Technology at the University of Illinois.